-The White House defended its sanctions against Cuba on Wednesday and issued a direct warning to Havana: Cuban leaders must negotiate with Washington before it is too late, according to a statement from a spokesperson for the Trump administration to Reuters.
+The White House defended its sanctions against Cuba on Wednesday and issued a direct warning to Havana: Cuban leaders must negotiate with Washington before it is too late, according to a spokesperson for the Trump administration speaking to Reuters.

-The message came in response to a warning from the UN High Commissioner for Human Rights, Volker Türk, who the day before demanded the immediate lifting of the measures, alerting that they were causing "widespread harm" to the Cuban population and putting lives at risk.
+The message came in response to a warning from the UN High Commissioner for Human Rights, Volker Türk, who on the previous day demanded the immediate lifting of the measures, warning that they were causing "widespread harm" to the Cuban population and putting lives at risk.

 The White House spokesperson was emphatic: "These sanctions are aimed at the leaders and organizations that perpetuate the regime's harmful efforts to undermine and destabilize U.S. national security."

-Citing previous statements from Secretary of State Marco Rubio, the official emphasized that Washington is prepared to start a new phase in relations with Havana and revealed what the only obstacle is.
+Citing previous statements from Secretary of State Marco Rubio, the official underscored that Washington is ready to embark on a new phase in relations with Havana and revealed what the only obstacle is.

-"The only thing standing in the way," the official said, "is the current leadership of Cuba.
-The country's leaders should reach an agreement with the United States before it is too late," he emphasized.
+"The only thing standing in the way, said the official, is the current leadership of Cuba.
+The 'leaders of the country should reach an agreement with the United States before it is too late,' he emphasized."

-Türk, for his part, emphasized to the international community that the fuel restrictions imposed by the U.S. earlier this year are responsible for the health crisis on the Island.
+Türk, for his part, insisted to the international community that the fuel restrictions imposed earlier this year by the U.S. are responsible for the health crisis on the Island.

-The senior UN official also warned that food production in Cuba has dropped by 60%, blackouts frequently exceed 20 hours a day, and the fear of secondary sanctions has blocked more than 2,900 metric tons of humanitarian food aid.
+The senior UN official also warned that food production in Cuba has decreased by 60%, blackouts frequently exceed 20 hours a day, and fears of secondary sanctions have blocked more than 2,900 metric tons of humanitarian food aid.

 "Cuba is facing increasing isolation.
 Companies are leaving.
 Fewer airlines are flying to the country.
 It is almost disconnected from international payment systems," he noted.